Gonzaga earns No. 1 seed in NCAA tournament for third time in program history

 For the second time in three years, the Gonzaga Bulldogs enter the NCAA tournament as the top team in the West Region.

 Even after losing to Saint Mary’s in Tuesday’s WCC tournament title game, the Zags were awarded one of four No. 1 seeds and will open against the winner of the No. 16 seed play-in game between Fairleigh Dickinson and Prairie View A&M in Salt Lake City on Thursday, March 21.

-Times and television are still to be announced for all of the NCAA tournament games.
+The game is scheduled to tip off at 4:27 p.m.
+PT on TruTV.

 Duke, Virginia and North Carolina join Gonzaga (30-3) as the top seeds, with the Blue Devils earning the title of top overall seed.